H.R. 6176: Electricity Transmission Scorecard Act

 Covered transmission owners

-They would face biannual TIAPS reporting, independent verification, possible audits, and enforcement under section 316A of the Federal Power Act.
-The definition reaches some non-bulk-power operators if they have 100 megawatts or greater of total transmission capacity.
+They would face biannual TIAPS reporting, independent verification, possible National Laboratory audits, and enforcement under the Federal Power Act.
+The definition reaches some operators outside the bulk-power system once they hit 100 megawatts of total transmission capacity.

 ISOs, RTOs, and transmission planning entities